Chained Echoes on Steam - User reviews, Price & Information

 Take up your sword, channel your magic or board your Mech.
 Chained Echoes is a 16-bit style RPG set in a fantasy world where dragons are as common as piloted mechanical suits.

-Chained Echoes is a rpg, pixel graphics and indie game developed by Umami Tiger (Matthias Linda) and published by Deck13 and WhisperGames.
+Chained Echoes is a rpg, pixel graphics and turn-based game developed by Umami Tiger (Matthias Linda) and published by Deck13 and WhisperGames.

 Released on December 08th 2022 is available on Windows, MacOS and Linux in 6 languages: English, French, German, Korean, Japanese and Simplified Chinese.